 - Texas A&M International University, Laredo

-The study is using a random assignment research design to determine the impact of the programs by comparing the outcomes of approximately 800 students enrolled in the developmental summer bridge programs with a control group of about 500 students who did not participate in the programs.
+The study used a random assignment research design to determine the impact of the programs by comparing the outcomes of approximately 800 students enrolled in the developmental summer bridge programs with a control group of about 500 students who did not participate in the programs.